l3v11/megasdkrest/README.md

-# MEGASDK-REST
+# MegaSDK-REST
-MegaSDK downloading functionality as a rest server. this project is my [megasdkgo](https://github.com/jaskaranSM/megasdkgo) project wrapped in a rest server.
+MegaSDK downloading functionality as a rest server.
+This project is jaskaranSM's [megasdkgo](https://github.com/jaskaranSM/megasdkgo) project wrapped in a rest server.

-# Documentation
+## Documentation
 Documentation is divided into two categories.

-## server usage
+### Server usage
 Read output of --help command

-## client usage
+### Client usage
 There are basically five endpoints on server.
 ```
 POST /login